lathoub/three.cs/README.md

 three.cs
 ========

-C# implementation of Three.js
+C# and OpenTK implementation of Three.js

-All the fun of Three.js, now using C#.
+All the fun of Three.js, now using C# and OpenTK for the OpenGL rendering.

 The library is far from being finished, with a handfull of fully working examples, still needs a lot of works.